danionescu0/robot-camera-platform/README.md

-# 4. Building the robot
+# 4. Building the robot platform

-The arduino sketch can be found in arduino-sketck folder.
+The arduino sketch can be found in ./arduino-sketck folder.

 **Components**